-    Apart from this, the name ‘Taiki’ is short and would take your dog no time to get used to.
+Apart from this, the name ‘Taiki’ is short and would take your dog no time to get used to it.

-Moreover, this name is fitting for a dog which is always happy and loves to cheer others up.
+Moreover, this name is fitting for a dog who is always happy and loves to cheer others up.

 ‘Sora’, which means ‘sky’, is an excellent name for an overambitious and intelligent dog.